1. Placement Planning Meetings

 The meeting will ensure the child (depending on his or her age and level of understanding) is given the opportunity to understand the reasons for and be supported with managing the transition.

 Where appropriate, foster carers must be supported to maintain links with children who leave their care.

 The precise agenda will depend on the child/circumstances, but the chairperson should ensure the circumstances leading to the disruption are properly reviewed, and that all concerned are provided with opportunities to express their views freely with a view to establishing:

 - To learn from what happened and avoid the same thing happening again - for the child or others in the placement;

 - To contribute to the future planning for the child;

-The Chair should keep minutes, which must be circulated to all concerned.
+The chairperson should keep minutes, which must be circulated to all concerned.

 In relation to the disruption of an external residential placement, consideration needs to be given to further use of the resource by the authority.

-In relation to the disruption of a permanent foster placement, consideration should be given to holding an early Foster Carer Review to consider the foster carer's approval - see Review of Foster Carers Procedure
+In relation to the disruption of a permanent foster placement, where the foster carers are in-house approved carers, consideration should be given to holding an early Foster Carer Review to consider the foster carer's approval - see Review and Termination of Approval of Foster Carers Procedure.